besmirzanaj/ansible_role_avast_antivirus/README.md

 $ avastlic -v -o ./license.avastlic -c <YOUR-LICENSE-OR-WALLET-KEY>
 ```

-Copy this file under `files` directory of this role.
-If this file is to be saved somewhere else, update the `avast_license_file` var accordingly with the new path.
+Copy the license.avastlic file into the `files` directory of this role and if this file is to be saved somewhere else, update the `avast_license_file` var accordingly with the new path.

 ## Role Variables